F A Q

 What kind of tattoos do you like or prefer to do?

 I will do any tattoo that I can confidently do and is within my skillset.
-Currently, I have been doing smaller, single needle detailed designs, but I also enjoy black and gray and old school/traditional tattoos as well!
+Currently, I have been doing mostly single needle stye work, but I also enjoy black and gray and old school/traditional tattoos as well!

 Do you tattoo fingers/toes?